Hasnep/setup-roc/README.md

 The action is designed to work on

 - Linux
+  - ARM64
   - x86-64
 - MacOS
-  - Apple Silicon (ARM64)
+  - ARM64 (Apple Silicon)
   - x86-64

-Other combinations of platform and processor are not currently supported.
+Other combinations of OS and architecture are not currently supported.

 ### Inputs